rhymeswithzion/rwz-test/README.md

 ## Introduction

-There are plenty of platforms to build a website with user-friendly and intuitive interfaces that enable people with little to no coding skills.
-Many of these platforms have costs for hosting, templates, and content management systems that can add up to become quite expensive for running a website.
-Although there are completely free platforms, they usually have limitation when in comes to design and features.

-That being said, there are [free and/or open source options](#credits) that have been utilized to meet the needs of this website.

-Rhymes with Zion is built, designed, and managed completely on a web-browser, the only expenditure was on the domain name.
+If we consider a 'work of art' a creation from the infinite potential of nature into a finite actuality which unveils a cultural worldview (e.g. Ancient Greek culture using stones to represent their myths through statues, or certain Indigenous cultures of North America using trees to create Totem Poles which tell a narrative), then audio-visual creations portrayed through a digital medium is the epitome of a contemporary work of art.

+The goal of Rhymes with Zion is to present these audio-visual works of art through a digital medium, think of it like an online art gallery which has been curated by collaborators on the internet.
+Everything done to create rhymes with zion is done through an internet connection.
+In other words Rhymes with Zion is built, designed, and managed completely through a web-browser.

 ### Purpose

 Rhymes with zion provides a digital place for the curation of audio-visual works of art.
-It is a collaborative project which aims to share one work of art each day for 2017 and (potentially) beyond.
+It is a collaborative project which aims to share audio-visual works of art.
+Every work of art being showcased is shared for the sake of itself, presenting it as intrinsically valuable and not just a means to an end.

 ### Who is it for?